-Michelle Obama, in DNC speech, rips Trump White House for ‘chaos' and 'lack of empathy’
+Michelle Obama, in DNC speech, rips Trump White House for 'chaos' and 'lack of empathy'

 She went on to say that children in the U.S. "are seeing what happens when we stop requiring empathy of one another."

 "They're looking around wondering if we’ve been lying to them this whole time," she said.
-"They see people shouting in grocery stores unwilling to wear a mask to keep us all safe; they see people calling the police on folks minding their own business just because of the color of their skin...They see our leaders labeling fellow citizens enemy of the state, while emboldening torch-baring white supremacists."
+"They see people shouting in grocery stores unwilling to wear a mask to keep us all safe; they see people calling the police on folks minding their own business just because of the color of their skin...They see our leaders labeling fellow citizens enemy of the state, while emboldening torch-bearing white supremacists."

 Meanwhile, Obama referenced her “they go low, we go high” catchphrase, explaining that “going high is the only thing that works” but doesn't always mean being nice.